MalphasWats/computing.codes/BTEC/treasure_hunt.markdown

 ## Success Criteria

 1. A working python program...
+(Pass / E)
 2. ...that meets the requirements...
+(Merit / C)
-3. ...including the extension
+3. ...including the extension (Distinction / A)

 ## Treasure Hunt